Tomas-Cucit/docs-blockchain/downloads/docs.md

 :::

 ::: details Ultra Testnet

-1. Use ultra <a href="https://faucet.testnet.app.ultra.io/">faucet</a> to create a non-eba account and receive tokens.
+1. Use ultra <a href="https://faucet.testnet.app.ultra.io/">faucet</a> to create an Ultra Pro Wallet and receive tokens.
 Use the key from the step of creating a wallet
 2. Open VSCode and Command Palette (F1) and type `Ultra: Create Transaction`
 3. Select Ultra Testnet
 4. Enter Wallet Password